Ruian Zhejiang, China Travel Guide

 Local operating hours and holidays influence your travel plans.

-Government offices are usually open from 9:00 AM to 5:00 PM, Monday through Friday, aligning with standard business workweeks.
+Government offices are commonly open from 9:00 AM to 5:00 PM, Monday through Friday, aligning with standard business workweeks.

-National holidays can affect travel.
-The Spring Festival (late Jan/Feb) and Independence Day (Oct 1-7) are 'The Golden week holidayss' with heavy domestic travel.
+Public holidays can affect travel.
+The Spring Festival (late Jan/Feb) and Independence Day (Oct 1-7) are 'The Golden week holidayss' with a lot of domestic travel.

 Expect crowded transport and attractions, higher prices, and some businesses to be closed.
 Book travel and accommodation well in advance if visiting during these times.